top of page

 Night view from Korokoro across Wellington Harbour to the city lights — the kind of outlook that makes desirable homes even more competitive in today’s short-stock market.

-With fewer homes on the market than buyers want, competition stays high — more eyes chasing every good listing.
+Booms and busts come and go.
+However, what matters right now is simple supply and demand.
+With fewer homes on the market than buyers want, competition remains high.
+This means there are more eyes chasing every good listing.

 Liked this?
 Read more Wellington market tips on our blog.